-- · A written statement relating your previous learning to the learning outcomes in a SCEI-HE subject; - A portfolio of evidence that supports the claims made learning outcomes; - · A resume outlining dates, role titles and scope of your roles; - · Certificates of completion and attainment (eg. Training, personal development); or - Employer or client references related to the learning outcomes (including contact details) and position description.
+- · A written statement relating your previous learning to the learning outcomes in a SCEI-HE subject. - A portfolio of evidence that supports the claims made in your written statement such as, any work (reports, presentations, folio items) that relate to the unit learning outcomes. - · A resume outlining dates, role titles and scope of your roles. - · Certificates of completion and attainment (e.g. Training, personal development); or - Employer or client references related to the learning outcomes (including contact details) and position description.

-3.8 Credit Arrangements
+3.8 Credit Transfer and Recognition of Prior Learning

 Applications for credit towards a course are assessed on an individual basis.
+Credit reduces the amount of learning required to complete the course and may be granted for:

+- · Formal Education Qualifications: Recognied degrees, diplomas, or certificates from accredited institutions. - · Non-Formal Learning: Non-award programs of study. - · Informal Learning: Work experiences and other practical learning opportunities.

-Credit reduces the amount of learning required to complete the course and may be granted for formal education qualifications, or a combination of non-formal learning from non-award programs of study and informal learning through work experiences.
-When setting credit limits for a student with an Australian Qualifications Framework (AQF) qualification towards a higher level AQF qualification in the same or related discipline, SCEI-HE will take into account the AQF minimum requirements.
-Where potential for advanced standing may be governed by regulatory or professional body requirements of quality, content and delivery mode, SCEI-HE will not contravene the set regulations.
+When assessing credit limits for a student with an Australian Qualifications Framework (AQF) qualification towards a higher level AQF qualification in the same or a related discipline, SCEI-HE will consider the AQF minimum requirements.

+Potential advanced standing may also be influenced by regulatory or professional body requirements concerning quality, content, and delivery mode.
+SCEI-HE will ensure compliance with these regulations and standards.

-- If you have studied a Diploma of Community Services or Nursing, you can apply for advanced standing. - If you are transferring to SCEI-HE from another university or higher education provider, you can apply for advanced standing for completed units. - Mature aged students who do not meet the normal admission requirements, but have relevant work or life experiences, will be considered for admission.
+- If you have studied for a Diploma of Community Services or Nursing, you can apply for advanced standing. - If you are transferring to SCEI-HE from another university or higher education provider, you can apply for advanced standing for completed units. - Mature aged students who do not meet the normal admission requirements, but have relevant work or life experiences, will be considered for admission.